MathiasSven/nix-pretty-repl/README.md

 # Nix Pretty Repl

+*This is potentially deprecated, since as of Nix 2.21 pretty [printing is builtin](https://github.com/NixOS/nix/pull/9931)*

+---

 A fork simply for the purpose of adding pretty printing to the Repl (`:pp`).
 It is based on [nixfmt-flib](https://github.com/MathiasSven/nixfmt-flib), a fork of [nixfmt](https://github.com/serokell/nixfmt) that adds FFI and some (not so pretty) changes to make sure no functionality is lost in the Repl such as color codes and unshowable expressions such as `«derivation ...»`.

 The default package has been changed to: